GW-Robotics/gw-robotics.github.io/content/standards.md

 +++
 # GW Robotics Version Control Guide

 The purpose of this document is to provide standard protocol for using Git and GitHub for version control of GW Robotics software, as well as a quick reference.

 ## Introduction

 Version control is an important aspect of software develop, providing collaboration and failure fallbacks if done correctly.
 Proper version control allows a team to work on their own version of a project and then merge them together with relative ease.
 Version control also documents a project’s history.

 ## Terminology

 The following terminology is to be used in discussion of version control.

-- Repository: Database of code and code changes
+* Repository: Database of code and code changes
-- Origin: Version of repository on GitHub
+* Origin: Version of repository on GitHub
-- Local: Version of repository on personal computer
+* Local: Version of repository on personal computer
-- Cloning: Making a local repository of the origin repository
+* Cloning: Making a local repository of the origin repository
-- Working Copy: see Local
+* Working Copy: see Local
-- Checkout: Working copy of a branch, commit, or tag to be edited and committed
+* Checkout: Working copy of a branch, commit, or tag to be edited and committed
-- Commit: Set of code edits to be added back into the repository
+* Commit: Set of code edits to be added back into the repository
-- Push: The act of sending a set of working copy commits to the repository
+* Push: The act of sending a set of working copy commits to the repository
-- Pull: The act of receiving repository commits to your working copy
+* Pull: The act of receiving repository commits to your working copy
-- Pull Request (PR): Request on GitHub to merge one branch to another
+* Pull Request (PR): Request on GitHub to merge one branch to another
-- Merge Conflict: When one commit in a branch has unmatching code with another commit
+* Merge Conflict: When one commit in a branch has unmatching code with another commit
-- Detached Head: Temporary branch checking out a specific commit
+* Detached Head: Temporary branch checking out a specific commit
-- Staging: Setting changed files for committing
+* Staging: Setting changed files for committing

 ## Git

 The GW Robotics team has chosen Git as their version control system due to its popularity and distributed version control.
 Git can be used either in command line or via GUI.
 It is up to the team member’s discretion how they use Git.

 ## GitHub

 GitHub is a free hosting site for Git repositories.
 All GW Robotics repositories are owned by the GW-Robotics GitHub organisation.

 ## Workflow

 Before any work can be done at all, the repository must be cloned from GitHub.
 Following that, minor changes and major changes have very different procedures.

 ## Minor Changes

-The following steps must be taken prior to working on minor code changes (small bugs, documentation, etc) to prevent conflicts:
+The following steps must be taken prior to working on minor code changes (small bugs, documentation, etc.) to prevent conflicts:

 1. Pull from GitHub repository
 2. Switch to “develop” branch of the local repository
 3. Work on code
 4. Ensure that the code compiles (and test if possible)
 5. Commit code to local repository following “Committing” standards